Leuchtfeuer/mautic-housekeeping-bundle/README.md

-# Mautic Housekeeping Bundle
+# Leuchtfeuer Housekeeping
-This bundle provides a Mautic Housekeeping Command for database cleanup purposes.
+This plugin provides a Mautic Housekeeping Command for database cleanup purposes.

 ## Command